eleda77/eleda77.github.io/docs/vocab_list.md

 **yaff** - to bark, yelp, yap

 **yean** - (of a sheep or goat) give birth to (a lamb or kid)

+**yomp** - to walk quickly and energetically, usually while carrying a lot of equipment

 ### Z {#header-title-26}